atherosai/next-react-graphql-apollo-hooks/README.md

 # High performance Next + React + GraphQL starter kit

 The purpose of this starter kit is not to be complete solution, but introduction for creating high performance websites with Next.js, React and GraphQL.
-We use this repository for new projects at [Atheros Intelligence](https://atheros.ai/) and as the repository for our articles at [GraphQL Mastery](https://graphqlmastery.com/blog)
+We use this repository for new projects at [Atheros Intelligence](https://atheros.ai/) and as the repository for our articles at [GraphQL Mastery](https://atheros.ai/blog)

 * Clone the repository with `git clone git@github.com:atherosai/react-next-apollo-graphql.git`
 * To preserve secure dependencies in `package-lock.json` use `npm ci` to install packages

 ## Node.js version

 Even though that the starter kit should work with older `Node` versions, I would suggest to use latest Node `LTS version`.
-In `package.json` we require `npm` and `node` version to be higher.
+In `package.json`.
+We have set requirements as follows:

 ```json
  "engines": {